 We will investigate your complaint.
 This will normally involve the supervising director reviewing your file and speaking to the member of staff who acted for you.

-The supervising director will within 14 days either respond to your complaint or, if that is not possible, will inform you as to progress of the investigation.
+The supervising director will within 14 days either respond to your complaint or will inform you as to progress of the investigation.
 They may invite you to discuss the matter, either in person or by telephone, in order to resolve or clarify your complaint.

-In any case the supervising director will send you a detailed written reply to your complaint, including their suggestions for resolving the matter, within 21 days of your complaint.
-If he needs to speak to you to clarify matters and that causes a delay, he will respond within 7 days thereafter.
+The supervising director will send you a detailed written reply to your complaint, including their suggestions for resolving the matter, and will aim to do so within 28 days of your complaint.
+If they need to speak to you to clarify matters and that causes a delay, they will respond within 7 days thereafter.
+Sometimes, however, investigations can take time and we may need to extend the time it takes to reply.

-At this stage, if you are still not satisfied, you should contact us again and we will arrange for our complaints officer or, if the complaint is in relation to them, someone unconnected with the matter at the firm to review the decision.
+If you are not satisfied, you should contact us again and we will arrange for our complaints officer or, if the complaint is in relation to them, someone unconnected with the matter at the firm to review the decision.
+The complaints officer may, in order to respond properly to your complaint, delegate tasks to members of staff with appropriate experience and seniority.

 We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.
 If the complaints officer wishes to speak to you to clarify matters and that requires a delay, they will write to you within 7 days thereafter.

-If you are still not satisfied, you can contact the Legal Ombudsman, PO Box 6806, Wolverhampton WV1 9WJ about your complaint.
-Any complaint to the Legal Ombudsman must usually be made within 6 months of the date of our final written response on your complaint but for further information, you should contact the Legal Ombudsman on 0300 555 0333 or at firstname.lastname@example.org.
-Note that the Legal Ombudsman service cannot be used by businesses or most other organisations unless they are below certain size limits.
+If you are still not satisfied, you can contact the Legal Ombudsman, PO Box 6806, Wolverhampton WV1 9WJ; 0300 555 0333 or at email@example.com.
+The Legal Ombudsman expects complaints to be made to them within one year of the date of the act or omission about which you are concerned or within one year of you realising there was a concern.
+You must also refer your concerns to the Legal Ombudsman within six months of our final response to you.
+The Legal Ombudsman service cannot be used by businesses or most other organisations unless they are below certain size limits.
 Further details are available from the Legal Ombudsman at www.legalombudsman.org.uk.